golanlevin/60-212/2026/syllabus/README.md

 * 🤕 Ghost 2 sessions: lose one letter from your semester grade.
 * 💀 Ghost 3+ sessions: you have not met the minimum requirements for passing the course.

 For the purposes of this course, **"ghosting"** refers specifically to a **no-call, no-show** attendance event.
 If you need to miss class—which can happen, within reason—you are expected to communicate with me about your absence, generally no later than 30 minutes before class, in order for it to be considered an **excused absence**.
 Emergencies that make advance communication impossible will, of course, be handled appropriately.

-This flexibility should not be abused; additional policies take effect if you incur more than 3 excused absences. <!-- AS -->
+An excused absence is still an absence; if you accumulate four full-session absences, we will meet to discuss your attendance and make a plan. <!-- AS -->

 ---